 Chinese New Year is serious business in its motherland, but it also offers a glimpse at the best and brightest of traditional Chinese culture

-Chinese New Year, also known as Spring Festival or chunjie, is a 15-day festive period at the beginning of the year – usually late January or mid-to-late February, in 2019 it falls on February 5 – that follows the traditional lunar-based Chinese calendar.
+Chinese New Year, also known as Spring Festival or chunjie, is a 15-day festive period at the beginning of the year – usually late January or mid-to-late February, in 2020 it falls on January 25 – that follows the traditional lunar-based Chinese calendar.
 Each year, the Chinese celebrate a specific zodiac animal, which represents certain qualities.
-This year is the Year of the Pig, which is commonly associated with prosperity, honesty, and loyalty.
+This year is the Year of the Rat, which is commonly associated with spirit, wit, alertness, diligence and vitality.

 New Year’s Eve and the first three days of Spring Festival are considered to be the most significant, and many businesses shut so that people can visit families and pay respects to their elders and ancestors.
 Afterwards, most businesses resume operation, but celebrations continue - many companies will host a staff dinner on the fourth night.
 The best time to plan a trip is usually after the first week when fewer people are on the move, and the most significant part of the festival is over.
 Keep in mind that some businesses might shut down for the entire two weeks – check ahead if you’re not sure.